cyanogilvie/reuri/doc/reuri.md

 **REURI** **BAD_OFFSET** *param* *offset*
 :   The specified *offset* wasn't valid for *param* in the supplied URI.

+**REURI** **CONFLICT**
+:   The requested update could not be performed because it would move the state represented
+    by the uri out of the range that can be serialised (like setting a host when the uri has a relative path).

 **REURI** **UNBALANCED_PARAMS**
 :   The supplied set of parameters isn't even.
 Each parameter name must have a matching value.